 You know the saying all publicity is good publicity?
-We’ve all heard it, and maybe to some degree it’s true, but some really bad publicity has definitely put people out of work.
+We’ve all heard it, and maybe to some degree, it’s true.
+But some really bad publicity has definitely put people out of work.

 If fear of failure, insecurities, and limiting beliefs are holding you back from seeking media exposure for your business, let me tell you a secret.

 Even the most successful, wealthy, powerful, and famous people fear failure, are insecure, and suffer from imposter syndrome – maybe even worse than we do.
-They’ve got farther to fall, am I right?
+They’ve got farther to fall.
+Am I right?

 Media exposure gives you confidence

 You might be feeling a little fish out of water-ish for being considered an “expert” but rest assured you are one.
-And nothing proves that more than being on TV, or seeing your name in print.
+And nothing proves that more than being on TV, or seeing your name in Forbes.

 Honestly, I never considered myself to be an expert in much of anything.
 Most of my life I’ve been surrounded by people smarter than me.